arcanemachine/phoenix-todo-list/support/deployment/README.md

     - Alternatively, you can set up a different server as you like.
     - Ensure that the domain matches the `PHX_HOST` environment variable, or else Phoenix will complain and websockets (e.g. LiveView) won't work.
 - Build a release:
-  - Use the `support/scripts/release-build` script to build a release.
+  - Use the `support/scripts/elixir-release-create` script to create a release with Elixir/Mix.
 - Ensure that your `PHX_HOST` environment variable matches the domain entered in your browser's address bar.
   - You will probably need to set up Caddy using the instructions below.
     - If you don't set up Caddy, your websockets (e.g. LiveView) probably won't work.
     - Also, Caddy will automatically set up TLS (HTTPS) which is essential for the modern web
-      - e.g. Browsers will complain when entering passwords if plain HTTP is used.
+      - e.g. Modern browsers will complain when entering passwords if plain HTTP is used.
 - To run the server:
   - Using a script:
     - Run migrations and start the server with `supports/scripts/server-prod-start`